atdh/project-taylor/services/job-scraper-service/SETUP_AND_RUN.md

   - The project root (for common_utils imports)
 - The tests mock API calls, so they do not require real API keys
 - For real API calls, ensure your `.env` file has valid API keys

+# Install python-dotenv if not already
+pip install python-dotenv

+# Load .env into your environment for this session
+python -m dotenv run -- pytest tests/